KJIeu/TMPS_labs/lab2/README.md

 # Laboratory Work Nr.
 2
+## Author: Boico Alexandr

 ### Objectives
  - Study the structural creation patterns;
  - Implement several of them in a program;

 ### Task
-Create a program which implements 5 Structural Design Patterns.
+Create a program which implements some(at least 3) Structural Design Patterns.

 ### Theory
 In Software Engineering, Structural Design Patterns are Design Patterns that ease the design by identifying a simple way to realize